 The executive director of the Organization is entitled to paid vacation days.
-The Organization's management estimated the amount of compensation for future absences to be \$11,919 as of June 30, 2014.
+The Organization's management estimated the amount of compensation for future absences to be \$13,192 as of June 30, 2016 which was recorded on the balance sheet as accounts payable and accrued liabilities.